Search...Search plugins and themes...

 Works Everywhere — Tasks remain functional in both Edit mode and Reader view.
 Click any keyword to cycle through states.
 Right-click for direct state selection.
 Use Ctrl+Enter to toggle tasks from your keyboard.

-Code-Aware — Extracts tasks from code block comments in 20+ languages.
-Capture // TODO Refactor this from JavaScript, # TODO Optimize query from SQL, or <!-- TODO Update docs --> from HTML.
+Code-Aware — Extracts tasks from code comments in 20+ languages.
+Capture // TODO Refactor this from JavaScript, # TODO Optimize query from SQL, or -- TODO Update schema from SQL.

 Embedded Lists — Render filtered task lists directly in your notes using todoseq code blocks.
 Create dynamic dashboards showing "High Priority Work Tasks" or "Overdue Items" that update automatically.